fannarfreyr/Hierarchical-Vehicle-Classification-Group-44/experiment_log.md

 Make-Gap:  6.12%
 Type-Gap:   6.96%

-### Notes from Gemini
+### Notes for report
 Key Analysis Points
- - The Scheduler Effect (+1.5%): By using Cosine Annealing over 30 epochs, you allowed the model to fine-tune its weights with microscopic precision in the final epochs.
+ - The Scheduler Effect (+1.5%): By using Cosine Annealing over 30 epochs, we allowed the model to fine-tune its weights with microscopic precision in the final epochs.
 Notice how Make Accuracy jumped to 94%—the model finally perfected the "easy" features, which gave it the confidence to nail the "hard" features.

- - Consistency is Solved (97.66%): Your model is now almost perfectly logical.
+ - Consistency is Solved (97.66%): The model is now almost perfectly logical.
 It rarely makes "stupid" mistakes (like calling a Ford a Toyota).
 This justifies the complexity of the 3-Head architecture.

 The Gap is Closed: